braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/push/ios/create_push_primer.md

 ## Step 6: Targeting users

 Generally, for Push Primer campaigns, we want the push primer to trigger off of a certain segment of users.
-In these Targeting Users Options, you can decide what segment you feel most appropriate.
+In these Targeting Users options, you can decide what segment you feel most appropriate.
 We suggest taking some time with your marketing team to pick a compelling segment.
 For example, users that have completed a second purchase, users that have just made an account to become a member, or even users that visit your app more than twice a week.
 Targeting users for these crucial segments increases the likelihood of users opting in and becoming push enabled.

-If you are not sure the best way to segment, you may also select All Users.
+If you are not sure the best way to segment, you may also select **All Users**.
 This option will send your push primer to any iOS device that has not yet opted in or out of push.

 ## Step 7: Conversions
 Braze suggests default settings for conversions, but you may want to set up conversion events surrounding push primers.

 [integrations]: {{site.baseurl}}/developer_guide/platform_integration_guides/ios/push_primer/
-[push_primer2]: {% image_buster /assets/img/push_primer/push_primer_2.jpg %}
+[push_primer2]: {% image_buster /assets/img/push_primer/push_primer_2.png %}
 [push_primer3]: {% image_buster /assets/img/push_primer/push_primer_3.png %}
 [push_primer4]: {% image_buster /assets/img/push_primer/push_primer_4.png %}
 [push_primer5]: {% image_buster /assets/img/push_primer/push_primer_5.png %}
 [push_primer6]: {% image_buster /assets/img/push_primer/push_primer_6.jpg %}
-[push_primer7]: {% image_buster /assets/img/push_primer/push_primer_7.jpg %}
+[push_primer7]: {% image_buster /assets/img/push_primer/push_primer_7.png %}